-This study showed that, when compared to pregabalin, the effects of zopiclone may be a viable neuropathic pain treatment.
-With this combination method, it is possible to get the same therapeutic benefit as high-dose monotherapy while utilising lower dosages of each component medicine and perhaps with fewer side effects.
-In the present study, Zopiclone inhibited both allodynia and hyperalgesia induced by Chronic Constriction Injury (CCI) model, Paclitaxel-induced neuropathic pain (PINP) and Disease-Induced Neuropathy Models.
-Its effect was dose-dependent and probably involved the supraspinal site of action and the sequential activation of spinal neurons as one of its mechanisms of action.
-Although further preclinical and clinical studies are clearly required, the present study further reinforces the probable usefulness of zopiclone in the treatment of neuropathic pain.
+This study showed that, when compared to pregabalin, the effects of Cyclopyrrolones (Zopiclone) may be a viable neuropathic pain treatment.
+With this combination method, it is possible to get the same therapeutic benefit as highdose monotherapy while utilising lower dosages of each component medicine and perhaps with fewer side effects.
+In the present study, Cyclopyrrolones (Zopiclone) inhibited both allodynia and hyperalgesia induced by (CCI) model, Paclitaxel-induced neuropathic pain (PINP) and Disease-Induced Neuropathy Models.
+Its effect was dose-dependent, and one of its action mechanisms was likely the sequential activation of spinal neurons at the supraspinal site of action.
+The current study further supports the likelihood that cyclopyrrolones (Zopiclone) are useful in the treatment of nerve pain, even if more clinical and preclinical research is needed.